who are we?

 1. Don’t waste your time on SEO, it is a scam

 It is 2018 and SEO has been a part of mainstream online marketing for well over a decade now.
-Which is why it is still surprising that some still think of it as a scam.
+This is why it is still surprising that some still think of it as a scam.
 The best part of SEO is that it is quantifiable, there are numerous different analytic tools you can employ to determine exactly how SEO impacts your website ranking on search engines.

 Just make sure not to fall for any advertisements that claim to have you on top of search engines within days of signing up and charge you an exuberant amount.
 That is sure going to be a scam.
 SEO takes time and does require a bit of effort and knowledge, so you get the strategy right.
 There is no such thing as a one or two-day solution.
 If you want organic traffic to your website SEO is the right way forward, just stay committed and have a proper strategy in place.

 2. Focus only on content when it comes to SEO